wjiale960224/Data-driven-Venture-Capital-startup-ecosystem-analytics-engine/Meeting_Agenda/Group_meeting_2.md

        1. The aim of developing the tool

-       2. Client's expectation after this semester
+       2. Client's expectation for this semester

-       3. The meaning of Deep-tech for the company
+       3. How does the client define deep-tech?

-       4. What application they want to show the data?
+       4. Client desired platform to present the data and analysis

        5. Who are the stakeholders?

 •	Job is to be broken down for Week 3's audit as follows:

-     • Erin Xiong – Collect data
+     • Erin Xiong – resources, risks, potential costs

-     • Xufeng Zhu, Weikai – Topics about stakeholders
+     • Xufeng Zhu, Weikai Lv – Stakeholder-related tasks

-     • Yafei Liu, Jiale Wang – Build Website
+     • Yafei Liu, Jiale Wang – Technical and other constraints

-     • Weikai – Database
+     • Zihang Wei – Client's vision and objectives

      • Jiale - Project milestones, scheduling and deliverables